dockerizedrupal/drupalcamp-baltics-2015/README.md

 ---

-The final component that we had to deploy to finalize phase tow
+The final component that we included in our setup was a private Docker registry.

-All our Docker images that are specific to projects are stored in our private Docker registry.
-General purpose images that do the most of the work are stored in Docker Hub and the source code for those are available on GitHub.
+All our Docker images that are specific to projects are stored there.

+We can save a lot of time by building an image only once on single machine and pushing it to the registry.
+If every other developer just wants to use that image, they just pull it.

 ---